dacbd/blog/content/posts/zero-to-prod-gke/index.md

 We just need to create a separate logging bucket and set up the logging sink (to that bucket).
 After that is complete you can just use GCP Log Explorer to inspect and query your logs.

-First, we will create a random `bucket_prefix` destroying s3 type buckets is not an action that is completed immediately.
+First, we will create a random `bucket_prefix` destroying s3-type buckets is not an action that is completed immediately.
 If you are testing things running `terraform apply` and `terraform destroy` more than once you can get name conflicts.
 ```hcl
 resource "random_string" "bucket_prefix" {
   length  = 6